-Natural features such as White Oak Mountain, Bauxite Ridge, and the Wolftever Creek drainage present important constraints to expansion and should be treated with respect in future planning efforts.
+Natural features such as White Oak Mountain, Bauxite Ridge, and Wolftever Creek present important features and should be treated with respect in future planning efforts.
 While sewer infrastructure supports additional growth in the western half of Area 12, development should be concentrated in designated centers.
 Careful monitoring of school capacity, critical intersections, and sewer systems-including pump stations and collection lines-will be essential to addressing potential limitations on growth.